Q: Do high school students have First Amendment rights?

 Q: What about the Hazelwood decision?

 A: Hazelwood School District v.
 Kuhlmeier, the 1988 U.S. Supreme Court decision, gave public high school officials greater authority to censor some school-sponsored student publications if they choose to do so.
-But the ruling doesn't apply to publications that have been opened as "public forums for student expression."
+But the ruling doesn’t apply to publications that have been opened as “public forums for student expression.”
 It also requires school officials to demonstrate some reasonable educational justification before they can censor anything.
-In addition, some states (Arkansas, California, Colorado, Illinois, Iowa, Kansas, Maryland, Massachusetts, North Dakota, Oregon and Washington) have passed laws that give students stronger free expression protection than Hazelwood.
+In addition, 13 states (Arkansas, California, Colorado, Illinois, Iowa, Kansas, Oregon, Maryland, Massachusetts, Nevada, North Dakota, Rhode Island and Vermont) have passed laws that give students stronger free expression protection than Hazelwood.
 As part of SPLC’s “New Voices” effort, other states are considering such laws.

 Q: What is a "public forum for student expression?"

 A: A student publication is a public forum for student expression when school officials have given student editors the authority to make their own content decisions.
 Schools can do that through an official policy or by simply allowing a publication to operate with editorial independence.
 If a student publication is a public forum for student expression, then students are entitled to stronger First Amendment protection.
 Schools are allowed to censor forum publications only when they can show the publication contains unlawful material or will cause a “material and substantial disruption” of school activities.

 Q: So if policy or practice indicates the content of my publication is determined by students, the Hazelwood decision doesn't apply to me?